JPLOpenSource/fprime-scala/README.md

 F' supports programming a system as a collection of parallel executing components (tasks, threads).
 Each component's interface consists of a collection of typed input ports and a collection of typed output ports.
 Each output port of one component is connected to an input port of another component with a connection.
 Communication over ports can be asyncrhonous (buffered) as well as syncrhonous (as method calls).

-### HSM (Hiearchical State Machines)
+### HSM (Hierarchical State Machines)

-A Scala DSL for writing Hiearchical State Machines (HSMs).
+A Scala DSL for writing Hierarchical State Machines (HSMs).
 The DSL is described in the paper (see doc/papers/hsm folder):

 * **Modeling and Monitoring of Hierarchical State Machines in Scala**,